FAQ

 A: We have a good bit of experience helping to navigate how and when to include other pets and/or children and will help you work through your questions when we talk on the phone.

-If you child has previous trauma and has a therapist, we recommend talking ahead of time to their therapist on what they may need to feel supported.
+If your child has previous trauma and has a therapist, we recommend talking ahead of time to their therapist on what they may need to feel supported.

 This is the information on our prepare link regarding other pets.